+2.3.8.
 2.3.8 Eligibility Process to Reapply on BMR Waitlist

-Each year the BMR waitlist resets.
+Each An applicant must reapply each year to remain on the BMR waitlist resets.
 For example, even if a BMR applicant scored three points based on the priority point system in a given year, the same priority is not guaranteed for the following year.
-All prospective candidates must apply annually in October even if the candidate was on the BMR waitlist the prior year, except that displacees must apply within 90 days of receiving a displacement notice.
+All prospective candidates waitlist.
+All applicants must apply annually in October even if the candidate was on the BMR waitlist the prior year, except that those desiring an additional priority as displacees must apply within 90 days of receiving a displacement notice.